 What is the National Police Misconduct News Feed?

 The National Police Misconduct News Feed is a Twitter account that Cato uses to aggregate the police misconduct-related reports we track each day.
-These reports are then added into our own databases which are then used for statistical analysis as part of the National Police Misconduct Reporting Project (NPMRP).
+These reports are then added into our own databases.

 Why doesn’t the feed follow me or answer my messages?